mathworks/Simscape-Hybrid-Electric-Vehicle-Model/README.md

 - Torsional Spring-Damper block from Simscape Driveline is used in MG2, MG1, and Engine components.
-  These are necessary especially when they stop operating and the energy must to be released to come to a complete stop.
+  These are necessary especially when they stop operating and the energy must be released to come to a complete stop.
 - Updated `PowerSplitHEV_SpeedTracking` model.
 - Cleaned up some models and scripts.